 NPT Pipe Threads - Coyote Gear

 When does 1" never measure 1"?
 Answer: when we are working with pipe, pipe fittings and pipe threads.
-When I first started working with piping products, many decades ago, this subject made my head spin.
+When people first start working with piping products this subject can make a person's head spin.

 - NPT is an acronym for National Pipe Thread.
 NPT threads are tapered, which means that the thread diameter becomes larger as the threads progress.
 The taper is intended to improve sealing of the joint because it wedges the threads together.